codemirror/state/src/README.md

-In its most basic form, the editor state is made up of a current <a href="#state.EditorState.doc">document</a> and a <a href="#state.EditorState.selection">selection</a>.
+In its most basic form, an editor's state is made up of a current <a href="#state.EditorState.doc">document</a> and a <a href="#state.EditorState.selection">selection</a>.
 Because there are a lot of extra pieces that an editor might need to keep in its state